Shop

 Two of the drones that defined classroom drone education for the past decade are out of production.
 Parrot Mambo went first, ending production in 2021 during the global semiconductor crisis with no successor model coming.
 The Tello's manufacturer shut down its Education Division in December 2023, ending the Tello and the Tello EDU.
 Two years later, the December 22, 2025 FCC ruling and full enforcement of the American Security Drone Act closed the door on next-generation foreign-made classroom drones entering the US market at all.

 For the regulatory detail in full, see the drone rules guide.
-The short version for schools running a Tello or a Mambo program: the platform you built lessons around is on its way out, and the next program platform is a procurement decision that hasn't been made yet.
+The short version for schools running a Tello or a Mambo program: the platform you built lessons around is on its way out, and the next program platform is a procurement decision that should be made with care.

 What Comes Next